 - 8. Aerosols are particularly concerning because unlike droplets, which stay airborne for only a few seconds, aerosols are water droplets suspended in air and can remain suspended for hours, until gravity ultimately forces them to the nearest surface below. - 9.
 Consequently, aerosols can spread widely through air flow and settle on surfaces hundreds of feet away from any infected individual.
 Thus, someone not even in the vicinity of an infected person can unknowingly touch an infected surface, later touch their face, and become infected. - 10.
-In an effort to combat the virus and slow the spread of COVID-19, state and local governments across the country have imposed directives requiring residents to remain in their homes except to perform certain "essential" activities, like shopping for food, going to see a doctor, or getting fresh air.
-According to the New York Times, 95% of the United States population currently is under one or more state or local directives to stay at home. - 11.
+In an effort to combat the virus and slow the spread of COVID-19, state and local governments across the country have imposed directives requiring residents to remain in their homes except to perform certain "essential" activities, like shopping for food, going to see a doctor, or getting fresh air. - 11.
 The state and local directives typically require businesses deemed "non-essential" to be closed and in-person work is not permitted.
 But even businesses classified as "essential" have been severely impacted by the pandemic.
 For example, "essential" businesses have had to increase the frequency of cleaning, reduce hours, install new protective barriers between employee and customer, provide personal protective equipment to its workforce and prohibit customers from entering their facilities.
 But even with those precautions, many such business have had great difficulty retaining employees who fear becoming infected at work. - 12.
-Kansas City, Missouri and the State of Missouri have issued stay-at-home orders (hereafter, "Stay at Home Orders" or "Orders").
-These Stay at Home Orders remain in effect and have caused the suspension of non-essential and essential businesses.
-As a Kansas City business, Plaintiff is subject to these Orders.
+Plaintiff is located in the City of Kansas City, Jackson County, Missouri.
+Kansas City, Missouri, Jackson County, Missouri, and the State of Missouri all have issued stay-at-home orders (hereafter, "Stay at Home Orders" or "Orders"). - 13.
+The State of Missouri issued its stay at home order on April 6, 2020.
+On April 27, 2020, the State of Missouri issued the Show Me Strong Recovery Order ("Recovery Order"), which extended many of the restrictions imposed by the Stay at Home Order through May 31, 2020.
+The Stay at Home Order and the Recovery Order (collectively, the "Missouri Orders") both have caused the suspension of non-essential and essential businesses.
+As a Missouri business, Plaintiff is subject to the Missouri Orders.